fionaxc/alphaDOM/README.md

 The repository is generally organized as follows:

-- `src/`: Contains the main source code for the game engine.
+- `src/`: Main source code for RL agents
   - `babyDOM/`: Our first RL agent that uses PPO and self-play
   - `game_engine/`: Core game engine for running a game of Dominion
     - `cards/`: Definitions and instances of all cards used in the game.